 Credit for the course will be given on a credit / noncredit basis.
 Students must have their valid DBU student I.D. with them during Chapel in order to scan their I.D. and receive credit for that day.
-Freshmen are required to attend thirty-three Chapel services each semester, while upperclassmen must attend twenty-two for credit.
+First year students are required to attend thirty-three Chapel services each semester, while upperclassmen must attend twenty-two for credit.
 Responsibility for making sure the Chapel requirements have been met and duly recorded rests solely upon each student.
 Students arriving late for Chapel will not receive credit for that day's Chapel service.

-Students who come to DBU as freshmen are required to attend 8 semesters of Chapel in order to graduate.
+Students who come to DBU with 0-14 hours [not counting dual credit, CLEP, or AP credit] are required to attend 8 semesters of Chapel in order to graduate.
 Transfer students will receive credit for Chapel according to the scale below.
-A transfer student is defined as one who has been out of high school for at least one long full semester (fall/spring) and has attempted some college or university work for credit.
+A transfer student is defined as one who has been out of high school for at least one long full semester (fall/spring) and has attempted some college or university work for credit [not counting dual credit, CLEP, or AP credit].